Best Things to Do in Bordeaux for a Great Time in Southwest France!

 When in Bordeaux…

-Consider purchasing the Bordeaux Metropole City Pass (available for 48 or 72 Hours) to enjoy free access to numerous monuments and cultural attractions, discounts, and free access to the TBM public transportation network (tramway, bus, river shuttle).
-Click here to check out all monuments, museums, and exhibitions you can visit and the extra discounts offered.
+Consider purchasing the Bordeaux Metropole City Pass (available for 48 or 72 Hours) to enjoy free access to numerous monuments and cultural attractions, discounts, and the TBM public transportation network (tramway, bus, river shuttle).
+Click here to check out all the Click here to check out the monuments, museums, and exhibitions you can visit and the extra discounts offered.

 Where is Bordeaux